vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 The IPv4 address, fully qualified domain name (FQDN), or URL of the ESXi host or vCenter Server instance on which you are deploying a VCH.
 This option is always **mandatory**.

 To facilitate IP address changes in your infrastructure, provide an FQDN whenever possible, rather than an IP address.
+If `vic-machine create` cannot resolve the FQDN, it fails with an error.

 - If the target ESXi host is not managed by vCenter Server, provide the address of the ESXi host.<pre>--target <i>esxi_host_address</i></pre>
 - If the target ESXi host is managed by vCenter Server, or if you are deploying to a cluster, provide the address of vCenter Server.<pre>--target <i>vcenter_server_address</i></pre>